Pennsylvania Fly Fishing 3 min read

 Fishing Regulations

-Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.
+Pennsylvania requires all anglers 16 and older to have a standard fishing license and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.

-West Hickory Creek fishing regulations are available on the Pennsylvania Fish and Boat Commission website.
+Fishing regulations are available on the Pennsylvania Fish and Boat Commission website.

 Trip Planning Tips

-If you are looking for reasonably priced accommodation in the area, Quality Inn & Suites offers rooms packed with amenities, like luxurious bedding and a 40 inch flat screen television.
-If you would rather have an outdoor adventure, Oil Creek Family Campground has beautiful scenery and plenty of activities to keep the entire family busy, if you need to distract them while you explore the fisheries in the area.
+Suppose you would rather have an outdoor adventure.
+In that case, Oil Creek Family Campground has beautiful scenery and plenty of activities to keep the entire family busy if you need to distract them.
+At the same time, you explore the fisheries in the area.

 Many anglers enjoy straying off the beaten path.
 If you are an angler who is unafraid of an adventure, look no further than Hickory Creek.